JMoodyFWD/phalcon-windows-dll/readme.md

 ## Future Compiled Versions

-In the near future, I will provide compiled versions of Phalcon for PHP 8.1, then proceed to incrementally release updates to this repository for older versions of Phalcon for all of the applicable PHP versions.
+In the near future, I will incrementally release updates to this repository for older versions of Phalcon for all of the applicable PHP versions.

 Following the official PHP support lifecycle, I will not be compiling Phalcon framework DLLs for versions older than PHP 8.1 and PHP 8.1 will be dropped from my compiling queue on 25 Nov 2024, when the official security support of that version ends.